DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 #### QPSK Modulation Discusion

+Overall the serial-to-parallel converter yields two separate messages, I and Q, each operating at 4kHz, which is half the frequency of the clock signal that drives this block.
+Furthermore, QPSK shares a fundamental similarity with BPSK in that it leverages the phases of sinusoidal waves to encode digital data.
+Through this process, the multiplier block generates a sinusoidal waveform with instances of phase shifts indicating transitions in the digital signal, such as changes from 1 to 0 or vice versa.
+Despite the appearance of a single signal, it's important to note that this signal is actually a composite of two orthogonal BPSK signals, with information encoded in the phase of the carrier.

 ### QPSK Demodulation
 #### Block Diagram Represenation

 Our Emona kit could not demodiulate the whole signal and recover both PSK <sub>I</sub> and PSK <sub>Q</sub>, due to the amount if modules aviable on the kit, but the kit is capable to recover just one of the PSK signals.
-This is what the figure below displays,  how we would need to multply by a known carrier signal which is called the "lost carrier"  and then use our filtering techiques to pick out and clean the signals.
+This is what the figure below displays,  how we would need to multply by a known carrier signal which is called the "stolen carrier"  and then use our filtering techiques to pick out and clean the signals.

 ![Overall Part 5](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/661bddf0-5edb-49ca-94a8-67858e656c27)

 #### Lab Equipment QPSK Demodulation Results

-The three pictures below display how when trying to revocer the singal the phase of the known "lost carrier" and that carrier can be out of phase of the signal that is trying to be demoudulated.
+The three pictures below display how when trying to revocer the singal the phase of the known "stolen carrier" and that carrier can be out of phase of the signal that is trying to be demoudulated.
 Being out of phases casues these interfences of between the two  PSK <sub>I</sub> and PSK <sub>Q</sub> signals, since the overacrching idea of this modulation techwuie is having these signal being orthogal inorder to pervent such interfences.
-Hence we used the "Phase Shifter" block to bring the "Lost Carrier" back into phase.
+Hence we used the "Phase Shifter" block to bring the "stolen Carrier" back into phase.
 Doing so displays the last figure in this section of images were the output of the Lowpass filter more closely matchs the orgial digtial signial displayed in orange.

 ![part 4](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/e8dce75c-7cc3-4048-94bd-65c583b2dcf1)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/f4d964b1-4a6e-4851-8130-6b7381edcaa4)